Rear End Collision Accident Attorney In Berks County

 Top rated Berks County auto accident attorneys at The Brod Law Firm and victims of rear-end collisions know that these common accidents are no small event.
 Though rear-end collisions are the most common form of auto accident in America, they can cause a large amount of pain and suffering.
 The National Safety Council reports that there are 2.5 million rear-end collisions a year, resulting in injuries for many victims nationally and in Pennsylvania.
 We know injury law and can help you if you have been the victim of a rear-end collision.

 A rear-end collision occurs when the front bumper of a car makes contact with the rear bumper of another car.
 Generally this occurs because the driver of the rear vehicle was distracted or reckless.
 Cellphone use and the increasing number of young drivers on the road contribute to this collision problem.More often than not Berks County car accident lawyers are told that the driver of the rear vehicle did not even have his or her eyes on the road directly before the collision occurred.
+Always remember, in Pennsylvania the insurance company pays, not the actual party involved unless they are a large company who is self-insured.
+We are true blue Reading lawyers and we have the home filed advantage when it comes to handling your injury case since we are familiar with the judges and court system here.

 $240,000.00 Settlement: 34 year old foreman in industrial setting was rearended in his SUV suffering head trauma, back and neck sprains with aggravation of lumbar discs and partial tear of rotator cuff requiring surgical intervention